MicrosoftDocs/well-architected/well-architected/services/compute/azure-service-fabric-well-architected-framework.md

 ## Additional resources

 Check out the [Azure Service Fabric managed cluster configuration options article](/azure/service-fabric/how-to-managed-cluster-configuration) for a list of all the options you have while creating and maintaining your cluster.

+Review the [Azure application architecture fundamentals](/azure/architecture/guide/) for guidance on how to develop your workloads.
+While Service Fabric can be used solely as a container hosting platform, using well-architected workloads leverages Service Fabric's full functionality.

 ## Next steps